Novel Time Domain Based Upper-Limb Prosthesis Control using Incremental Learning Approach: Methodology

 \subsection{EMG Signal Acquisition and Experimental Setup}

 \begin{enumerate}

-\item Total 8 electrodes have been employed around the forearm of the residual part of the limb for EMG signal acquisition as depicted in the Fig.\ref{arm}.
-Similar electrode positions have been considered for healthy subjects. \item Total 8 subjects including 5 intact and healthy male subjects (age: 22$\pm$4.2) and 3 amputees have been recruited for this study.
-The information of the amputated subjects is given in the Table \ref{amputee_table}.
+\item A total of 8 electrodes have been employed around the forearm of the residual part of the limb for EMG signal acquisition as depicted in Fig.\ref{arm}.
+Similar electrode positions have been considered for healthy subjects after cleaning the electrode position with 20\% (v/v) alcohol. \item A total of 8 subjects including 5 healthy (intact) male subjects (age: 22$\pm$4.2) and 3 amputees have been recruited for this study.
+The information of the amputated subjects is given in Table \ref{amputee_info}.

-\item A computer screen has been incorporated at the from of each subject for the visual instruction.
+\item A computer screen has been incorporated in the form of each subject for visual instruction.
+They have requested to sit comfortably in the chair.

+\item The experiment and other parts of the study were first explained to the subjects.
+It took approximately one hour, and then another half hour was allotted for primary training facilitation.

+\item Initially, data for four classes are recorded in real-time, and an offline classification model is embedded in the system.
+Furthermore, the user can increase the number of classes by pressing the system's button until it reaches 11.
+This was done with a screen in front of the individual, and all activity that appeared had to be completed within 300 milliseconds for accurate performance as shown in Fig. \ref{act}.

-\item After primary training facilitation, total 11 arm exercises have been performed by each subject as show in Fig. \ref{act}. \item After each run, 2 minutes break has been given to avoid muscle fatigue.
+\item After each run, 2 minutes break has been given to avoid muscle fatigue.
+More detail has been elaborated on in the result section.

 \end{enumerate}